Renewing Your Passport

 Applying in person at a U.S. Embassy or Consulate, you may pay by U.S. or Canadian bank or postal money order (in U.S. funds only), U.S. or Canadian cash, or major credit card.
 Fees may not be paid by personal check or debit card if applying in person at a U.S. Embassy or Consulate.

 Emergency Passport Issuance

-If you have an emergency and need a passport immediately, you will need to apply in person at the consular section nearest you.
-You may still use Passport Acceptance Facility in the U.S. or through a U.S. Embassy and Consulate abroad.
-Please
+If you have an emergency and an immediate need to travel, you should contact the consular section nearest you by email.
+You may apply for an emergency passport at any Passport Acceptance Facility in the U.S. or at a U.S. Embassy or Consulate abroad.

 All downloadable documents on this page are provided in PDF format.
 To view PDFs you must have a copy of Adobe Acrobat Reader.
 You may download a free version by clicking the link above.